 It's a vague memory that an earlier sighting of this website revealed a concentration on pictures of and information about several ancient Irish monuments.
 Looking at it again, I have come to realise that other countries have pages on the Stone Pages website.
 At the time of writing, these also include England, Italy, France, Scotland and Wales.
 Though the Irish entries cause the sight to appear here, the others make you realise that megalithic monuments have been left in all sorts of places by mankind.
 It does seem that what you find here is the result of various trips to archaeological sites made by the people behind the website.
 It is eerily reminiscent of what my explorations of countryside does for my web offering.

 This website is a British one and a sister site to Heritage Britain.
-Nevertheless, there is plenty of usefulness to be found on it and a different approach never is a bad thing.
+Nevertheless, there is plenty of useful material to be found on it and a different approach never is a bad thing.
 In addition, there is an accompanying annual publication for sale to those who'd rather hold something more physical in their hands.
+Of course, there are other places to look if you fancy deeper investigations and these can go as deep as the Landed Estates Database maintained by NUI Galway among a variety of other archives.

 The telling of tales has been endemic in Ireland since time immemorial.
 Those stories have managed to reach us through history and so we hear of Finn Mac Cumhail, Cú Chulainn, the Children of Lir and many more.
 What never ceases to surprise me is those stories more than occasional predilection with sorrow.
 Surely, happy or funny legends were related but it seems that they haven't made it through to the present day.
 Weepies weren't a Hollywood innovation but have been related for thousands of years if I am not mistaken and the same may be true of horror stories too.
 Those old stories travelled with the Gael and so Manannan Mac Lir turns up in the Isle of Man while Fingal (Finn Mac Cumhail) together with Diarmuid and Gráinne find their way to Argyll (derived from "Eastern Gael" in Gaelic) in Scotland.